jilliangmeehan/viatrix/content/notes/books/the fox in the dandelion sea.md

 The lake was like the stained glass windows of Mondstadt Cathedral: crystal clear and shimmering in the sunlight.

-The sun shone through the treetops and glistened on the water's surface like fragments of gemstone.
+The [[content/notes/reference/motifs/sun|sun]] shone through the treetops and glistened on the water's surface like fragments of gemstone.
 It was really something.

 The weather was cool that day.
 I was hunting in the forest when I arrived at the lake's edge.
 The shimmering water somehow reminded me of a girl I loved a long time ago.